The Truth About Laundry Detergent

 Water, sodium carbonate, sodium laureth sulfate, C12-13 pareth-2, C10-16 pareth or C12-15 alcohols ethoxylated, sodium C10-16 alkylbenzenesulfonate, acrylic acid homopolymer, disodium distyrylbiphenyl disulfonate, sodium chloride, sodium hydroxide, pentasodium DPTA, colorants, and fragrances (1).

-Concerning Ingredients in Laundry Detergent
+Concerning Ingredients in Mainstream Laundry Detergent

 Artificial Colorant